firepress-org/themes-content/112_readiness/content_copywriting/testimonials.md

 - A screenshot of a "good job" SMS messages
 - Pictures of gifts you received from clients
-- Picture of an event where you received a price from your pears
+- Picture of an event where you received a prize from your pears
 - Video — Interview a client and let him/her express how you helped
-- Share an emails copy
+- Share an email copy
 - Use GIF that share the spirit of your testimonials
 - etc.